nikitavoloboev/data/programming-languages/swift/swift-libraries/swift-libraries.md

 - [SwiftKeychainWrapper](https://github.com/jrendel/SwiftKeychainWrapper) - Simple wrapper for the iOS / tvOS Keychain to allow you to use it in a similar fashion to User Defaults.
 - [ObjectiveKit](https://github.com/marmelroy/ObjectiveKit) - Swift-friendly API for a set of powerful Objective C runtime functions.
 - [Soto for AWS](https://github.com/soto-project/soto) - Swift language SDK for Amazon Web Services (AWS), working on Linux, macOS and iOS.
+- [SwiftKotlin](https://github.com/angelolloqui/SwiftKotlin) - Tool to convert Swift code to Kotlin.
+- [Swift Distributed Tracing](https://github.com/apple/swifnt-distributed-tracing) - Collection of Swift libraries enabling the instrumentation of server side applications using tools such as tracers.

 ## Other (not lib)